lokhiufung/trading-data/README.md

 ```

 You can also update selected pdts.
 If the pdts are not in the current data menu, they will be added in to the data menu.
+*Currently this feaute is ONLY for stock products for `ib` data source.*
 Examples
 ```bash
 trading-data datalake update --name ib --start-date 2025-02-15 --pdts DUK